airflow-helm/charts/charts/airflow/README.md

 <h3>Scheduler "Task Creation Check"</h3>

-> 🟨 __Note__ 🟨
->
-> The "Task Creation Check" is currently disabled by default, it can be enabled with `scheduler.livenessProbe.taskCreationCheck.enabled`, but please read the following section first!

 The liveness probe can additionally check if the Scheduler is creating new [tasks](https://airflow.apache.org/docs/apache-airflow/stable/concepts/tasks.html) as an indication of its health.
 This check works by ensuring that the most recent `LocalTaskJob` had a `start_date` no more than `scheduler.livenessProbe.taskCreationCheck.thresholdSeconds` seconds ago.

+> 🟦 __Tip__ 🟦
+>
+> The "Task Creation Check" is currently disabled by default, it can be enabled with `scheduler.livenessProbe.taskCreationCheck.enabled`.

 Here is an overview of the `scheduler.livenessProbe.taskCreationCheck.*` values: